Australian Space Research Institute: AUSROC 2.5

 AUSROC 2.5 was designed to provide an intermediate step between the AUSROC II and III programs.
 It uses the same size engine as the AUSROC III but with simpler and easier to implement cooling methods.
 The primary objective was to deliver a 10 kg payload to an altitude of 20 km and recover the rocket intact.

 AUSROC 2.5 was the principal subject of current developments efforts.
 It was projected to launch in late 2007.
 Prior to that, a key milestone was the ground testing of the propulsion subsystem.

 The project is currently seeking volunteers to assist with manufacturing, integration and testing.

 AUSROC III

 AUSROC III was designed to launch a payload of 150 kg to an altitude of 500 km.
 It was a sounding rocket that will incorporate active guidance for "live" steering, and a steerable parachute recovery system.

 AUSROC IV

 AUSROC IV was the final stage of the AUSROC program and consisted of five AUSROC IIIs, four for the first stage and one for the second stage.
 It was intended to place a small satellite (up to 35 kg) into a Low Earth Orbit.

 AUSROC Nano

 AUSROC Nano is a three-stage, liquid-liquid-solid orbital launch vehicle, designed to launch a payload of 10 kg into low Earth orbit at an altitude of 300 km.
 It was designed to incorporate a rapid setup and launch capability that would provide the payload with the option of polar or equatorial orbit profiles.

-Zuni rockets

-The Australian Government has donated its Zuni rockets to the ASRI for use for student experiments which are launched from the Woomera launching range.
-Every year, a few Zunis are launched there.